underscoreio/essential-scala/src/pages/intro/literals.md

     usual escape characters apply
 ~~~

-### Null
+## Null

 Null is the same as Java, though not used nearly as often.
+It also has its own type, `Null`.

 ~~~ scala
 scala> null